mindscratch/mindscratch.github.io/content/about.md

 +++

 I am Craig Wickesser and I write code for fun and for [makin' paper](http://www.urbandictionary.com/define.php?term=Makin%27+Paper).
-I've [contributed code](https://osrc.dfm.io/mindscratch/) to various open source projects using a variety of programming languages, though I tend to prefer Go for server-side projects.
+I've [contributed code](https://github.com/mindscratch) to various open source projects using a variety of programming languages, though I tend to prefer Go for server-side projects.

 I was an editor for [jsmag](http://www.jsmag.com/) and [GroovyMag](http://groovymag.com/), but I have also written articles for [InfoQ](http://www.infoq.com/author/Craig-Wickesser), [SitePoint](http://www.sitepoint.com/author/cwickesser/) and [GroovyMag](http://www.groovymag.com/authors).

+For a more formal review, take a look at my [resume](http://visualcv.com/craig-wickesser).

 As [Zed Shaw](http://zedshaw.com/about/) says,